Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **E. Revert** ❌ → Creates a commit that **undoes changes**, opposite of what you want.

 ✅ **Answer: C**

-### Question-175
+### Question-22

 You are designing a build pipeline in Azure Pipelines.

 The pipeline requires a self-hosted agent.

-The build pipeline will run once daily and will take 30 minutes to complete.
+**The build pipeline will run once daily and will take 30 minutes to complete.**

 You need to recommend a compute type for the agent.
 The solution must minimize costs.